DCT

 Key Claims at a Glance

-- The essential elements of Claim 1 include:- Receiving an input parameter with path step descriptions (setting criteria for traversal) and a set of start vertices.
+- Receiving an input parameter with path step descriptions and start vertices.

-- Recursively traversing an edge table in a data graph that is stored in a column-oriented table in a cache memory.
+- Recursively traversing an edge table stored in a column-oriented table in a cache memory.

 - Returning the set of traversed vertices.

-- Accused Features: The complaint accuses the Celonis Platform's user interface, which is allegedly adapted to perform a data integration workflow, and its integration with the Celonis Execution Management System ("EMS") platform (Compl. ¶ 138).
+- Accused Features: The complaint accuses the data integration workflow of the Celonis Platform, including its user interface and the Celonis Execution Management System (“EMS”) platform (Compl. ¶234).

-- Technology Synopsis: The patent targets the rigidity of conventional data systems that rely on static, predefined schemas for data ingestion (Compl. ¶ 37).
-It proposes a dual-storage architecture within a "semantic data store," comprising both a "raw storage portion" and a "curated storage portion" (’007 Patent, col. 1:33-55).
-The method involves receiving data, storing it first in the raw portion, updating a semantic index, automatically transforming the data's schema into a normalized form, and then storing the transformed data in the curated portion, enabling a flexible, real-time processing pipeline (Compl. ¶¶ 37, 39).
+- Technology Synopsis: The patent addresses the rigidity of conventional systems for data ingestion that rely on static, predefined schemas ('007 Patent, col. 1:11-20).
+The proposed solution is a dual-storage architecture comprising a "raw storage portion" and a "curated storage portion" within a semantic data store.
+The system receives event-based data, stores it in raw form, updates a semantic index, automatically transforms the data schema into a normalized form, and stores the resulting data in the curated portion ('007 Patent, col. 1:33-55, Abstract).

-- Accused Features: The complaint accuses the Celonis Object-Centric process mining system, which implements the Object-Centric Data Model (OCDM) and stores data in "data pools" (Compl. ¶ 166).
+- Accused Features: The complaint accuses the Celonis Object-Centric process mining system, which implements the Object-Centric Data Model (OCDM) of the Celonis Platform (Compl. ¶262).

 III.
 The Accused Instrumentality